This DIY Lord Vampyre LEGO costume is perfect for your LEGO lover to trick-or-treat in this Halloween. You can wear it to Legoland too.

 Note: I hadn’t cut the holes out before spraying because Flynn was still at school and I wanted to measure them before cutting.

-Paint the details on the front of the body and set aside to dry.
+Paint the details on the front of the body and set them aside to dry.

 Place the head inside the hole at the top of the body and hot glue it in place, both on the inside and outside.